Leandecks/JumpRandomizer/README.md

 ## Random mob on jump plugin for Spigot

-This is a very simple Spigot plugin for Minecraft that spawns a randomy entity when a player jumps.
+This is a very simple Spigot plugin for Minecraft that spawns a random entity when a player jumps.

 Get the newest version [here](https://github.com/Leandecks/jump-randomizer/releases/).